 In this exercise, you will use the Tell Me More help link and the Tell Me What You Want to Do box to learn more about the Insights feature.
-You will then use the Screenshot feature to copy what you found onto a new slide.
+Then, you will use the Screenshot feature to copy what you found onto a new document.

-- 1. Save the presentation in the Overview Chapter 1 folder as: O1-D13-Help - 2.
-On the Ribbon, go to Home→Slides. - 3.
-Point to the New Slide button to see the name of the button, the keyboard shortcut, a description of the button, and the Tell Me More Help link. - 4.
-Click the Tell Me More link to learn about adding, rearranging, and deleting slides in PowerPoint; close the Help window. - 5.
-On the Ribbon to the right of the View tab, click in the Tell Me What You Want to Do box and type: Insights pane
+- 1. Save the document in the My Overview Files folder as: O1-D13-Help - 2.
+On the Ribbon, go to Home→Clipboard. - 3.
+Point to the Format Painter button to see the name of the button, the keyboard shortcut, a description of the button, and the Tell Me More link. - 4.
+Click the Tell Me More link to learn about using the Format Painter in Word; close the Help window. - 5.
+On the Ribbon to the right of the View tab, click in the Tell Me What You Want to Do box and type: Insights pane - Tell me what you want to do